tomasanchez/ichnaea-bug_tracker/README.md

 # Ichnaea Issue Tracker

-This is a Java application for issue tracking.
-It is designed to be used by Project Managers and Developers to track issues and their status.
+Named after the greek goddess [Ichnaea](https://en.wikipedia.org/wiki/Ichnaea), "_The Tracker_", is a **Java** application for **issue tracking**.
+It is designed to be used by Project Managers and Developers to track issues and their status in multiple projects.

 ## Credits